mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Not much actual progress made.
 I tried to refactor a part of the code that reads the questions and initializes the text boxes and got stuck.
 I was able to initialize everything with a dictionary, but was having trouble using that to save the user's input to text or the database, so I decided to leave it commented out for now.

 **Thoughts:** I'll sleep on it and return to the problem tomorrow and see if I can't crack it.
 Otherwise, I'm not going to spend too long on it and start a tutorial/course on something python.
 Maybe data science, but data structures and algorithms would be hugely beneficial as well.
 I might finish the book I have and build a web app.
 I would also love to create a basic personal website.

+---
+### Day 22: March 28, 2020

+**Today's Progress:** Took a lot of time understanding how venvs work, how conda works, pipenv, set up sublime text as a new IDE because it's suites my needs better for small random scripts.

+**Thoughts:** Was a bit frustrating how long it took for me to get conda working properly and how to really use venvs.
+I also took a long while setting up sublime text with custom styling options, packages, etc. I was really struggling to get the conda package within sublime text working properly but I eventually found a decent work around/solution.

+---
+### Day 23: March 29, 2020

+**Today's Progress:** I actually set up a venv with conda and downloaded the right version of python and packages to get an old script to work!
+I also successfully connected to the github and hackernews api and graphed some data using pygal.

+**Thoughts:** I'm beginning to realize how long of a road I have in front of me to truly feel like I am proficient in python.
+I guess the most important thing is that I can find solutions to these problems that I run into, even if it's at the expense of several frustrating hours.
+It's truly very fun and fulfilling and is a great hobby to add to my life.